By Kae Lewis

 The piste continued to be alternately sandy and then stony or corrugated, necessitating fast changes in driving tactics.
 We were continually on the watch for rocks or holes, especially when we were traveling fast.
 If we saw them in time, we were able to slow down which usually meant that we were immediately stuck in the sand.
 Alternatively we sometimes hit these obstacles when traveling too fast to see them in time.
 The van would leap wildly about, and it was only our seatbelts that prevented us from being thrown from our seats.
 We had to be careful because with our tyres let down to a very low pressure, a sharp rock could easily rip a hole in the sidewalls which are the weak points of radial tyres.

 There was also the danger of deep ruts in the sand caused by large trucks going through.
 The high center between the ruts would hit the underneath of the van until we were virtually ploughing it down to our level.
 The drag would eventually bring us to a halt, stuck once more in the sand.
-The underside of the engine was fully exposed to allow cooling, and a large rock hidden in the sand could damage the engine permanently.
+The underside of the engine (at the rear of the van) was fully exposed to allow cooling, and so a large rock hidden in the sand could damage the engine permanently.
 Although there was a guard protecting the underside in the front of the van, it was already very battered, and Evan had to bang it back into shape and retie it on with string every day.

 Evan, who had been driving through all this, had to make many quick decisions about the speed to travel on the holes and ruts immediately in front of him.
 While he concentrated on this, I searched ahead on each side of us to see if there was a better way round an obstacle ahead.
 Often the best policy was to drive on the left (eastern) side of a sandy area because the wind was coming from this direction, blowing the sand away.
 However there was often no choice because large rocks or other obstacles had forced all the vehicles into a narrow sandy chasm.
 Then I was forced to lead Evan straight through the middle of a huge mound of sand.
 In these cases, we would often stop to survey the situation on foot first but would eventually launch ourselves in, sure that this patch would soon ensnare us in its clutches.
-The motor would give a throaty roar as it worked to full capacity to push us through, and against all odds, we would make it to the other side.
+The faithful VW motor would give a throaty roar as it worked to full capacity to push us through, and against all odds, we would make it to the other side.

 Sometimes the tracks of a lone truck would lead off into virgin sand, and hoping to learn from these professional desert drivers, we would confidently follow them.
 However we would have to be wary that he was staying parallel to the rest of the piste, not wanting to be led off to some lonely oasis that he might be heading to.
 Eventually we would lose his tracks as, thankfully, he led us back on to the piste again.